 Refills and no waste movement can feel overwhelming for people who are new to this lifestyle.
 This has resulted in what is known as eco-anxiety and prevents individuals from making small but mighty changes.
 It's better if we can all be imperfectly low waste than for a handful of people to fit a year's worth of waste into a mason jar.
 This is why we have designed our products to be completely hassle-free, so if you are just getting started with your eco-journey, it is actually a pleasant experience, not an inconvenience or burden on your lifestyle.

 Our message is simple.
 We're not a zero-waste cleaning brand.

 Aiming to be low waste is incredibly important and it is undeniable that we need to change the way we consume for our planet to survive.
 However, we believe that being zero-waste is an unattainable goal.

-We are not zero-waste, but we're the lowest waste cleaning brand you will find in the market.
+We are not a zero waste cleaning brand, but we're the lowest waste cleaning brand you will find in the market.
 The small changes that you make to your lifestyle will have a bigger impact to ensure a more normal future for our children and generations beyond.

 In the spirit of transparency, we've shared our behind the scenes waste on our Instagram.
 Check it out if you haven't already!

 Also read this recent Medium blog about our journey to curb the plastic pandemic.